notAperson535/OneClick-macOS-Simple-KVM/docs/installing-macos.md

 ## Partitioning in Disk Utility

-One you get to the macOS setup screen, select "Disk Utility", and then select the biggest drive, it should be around 64 gigabytes or a little higher.
-Then select format, and make sure to format it as macOS Extended Journaled (NOT case-sensitive).
-You should also name it something like "Macintosh SSD" Without this the install will not complete.
+You now must format the disk, otherwise the macOS installer will not be able to find you drive.
+Once you get to the macOS setup screen, select `Disk Utility`, and then select the biggest drive, it should be around 64 gigabytes or whatever you specified when you created `macOS.qcow2` (this is only for the manual method, the one-click method does this automatically).
+Then select `Erase` or `Format`, depending on which you see, and make sure to format the disk as macOS Extended Journaled (NOT case-sensitive).
+You should also name it something like `Macintosh SSD`.
 Once you are done formatting, close out of Disk Utility and move on to the next step.

 ## Installing